banq/jivejdon/readme.md

 The domain event "ReplyMessageCreatedEvent" do three things:
 1. add a new post message to "jiveMessage" (events log)
 2. clear the query cache (CQRS)
-3. update/project the last replies state of a thread (event project to state)
+3. update/project the latest replies state of a thread (event project to state)

 Event Sourcing
 ==============================
-Posting a message is a event, modifying the last replies status for one thread.
+Posting a message is a event, modifying the latest replies status for one thread.

 ![avatar](./doc/es.png)

-How to get the the last replies status for one thread?we must iterate all posted events collection.
+How to get the the latest replies status for one thread?we must iterate all posted events collection.

-JiveMessage is a posted events collection database table, with a SQL select we can get the last message posted event:
+JiveMessage is a posted events collection database table, with a SQL select we can get the latest message posted event:

 ``````

 SELECT messageID from jiveMessage WHERE  threadID = ?
 ORDER BY modifiedDate DESC

 ``````
-This sql can quickly find the last replies,  similar as replaying all posted events to project current state.
+This sql can quickly find the latest replies,  similar as replaying all posted events to project current state.

-In jiveThread table there is no special field for last replyies state , all states are from posted events projection. (projection can use SQL!)
+In jiveThread table there is no special field for latest replyies state , all states are from posted events projection. (projection can use SQL!)

 When a user post a new ForumMessage, a ReplyMessageCreatedEvent event will be saved to event store: JiveMessage,  simultaneously refresh the snapshot of event: ForumThreadState.